Zendro-dev/Zendro-dev.github.io/SPA_howto.md

 ### Add a single record manually

-If your user has edition permissions, on the top bar of the data model table you will see the following buttons to Reload the data ("circle arrow" icon), Add new record ("+" icon), Import data as csv ("bold top arrow" icon), Download data as csv ("bold down arrow" icon) and Download the model template ("light down arrow" icon).
+If your user has edit permissions, on the top bar of the data model table you will see the following buttons to Reload the data ("circle arrow" icon), Add new record ("+" icon), Import data as csv ("bold top arrow" icon), Download data as csv ("bold down arrow" icon) and Download the model template ("light down arrow" icon).
 If your user only has reading access you will only see the Reload and Download icons.

 ![SPA_topmenu.png](figures/SPA_topmenu.png)